Loss based prior for the degrees of freedom of the Wishart distribution: Simulation study

-These results are also confirmed in high dimensional cases as shown in Figure~\ref{Fig_Sim_M10} and \ref{Fig_Sim_M20} for the ten dimensional and twenty dimensional case, respectively.
-In Figure~\ref{Fig_Sim_M10}, we compare our loss-based hyperprior with the fixed $\nu$ for the data generated from a Wishart with degrees of freedom equal to $10$ (left panel); $15$ (center) and $20$ (right).
-As stated above, in this scenario the results state that our loss-based prior is improving with respect to the fixed $\nu$ for the case of $15$ and $20$ degrees of freedom.
-Regarding the smallest degree of freedom, we have small differences between the two prior scenarios, but again the loss-based prior has better results regarding the outlier values.
+These results are also confirmed in high dimensional cases as shown in Figures~\ref{Fig_Sim_M10} and \ref{Fig_Sim_M20} for the ten-dimensional and twenty-dimensional cases, respectively.
+In Figure~\ref{Fig_Sim_M10}, we compare our loss-based hyperprior with the fixed $\nu$ {equal to $0$ and $m+1$ for the data generated from a Wishart with degrees of freedom equal to $10$ (left panel), $15$ (center), and $20$ (right).
+In this scenario, the results demonstrate that our loss-based prior is an improvement over fixed $\nu$ for the case of $15$ and $20$ degrees of freedom, while for $\nu$ equal to $10$, we have small differences between the three prior representations.}

+Table~\ref{tab:IRF_Sim_M10} provides the RMAD of the IRFs for different horizons for the scenario with $m=10$.
+These results confirm conclusions obtained from Figure~\ref{Fig_Sim_M10}, where our hyperprior outperforms alternatives when degrees of freedom are increased. {In detail, for $\nu$ equal to $10$, the loss-based prior shows strong differences when the horizons increase.
+For the medium and large cases, the loss-based prior outperforms the other two priors with fixed $\nu$ of around $5-7\%$ at horizon $3$ and $25-30\%$ at horizon 7. }

-In conclusion, Figure~\ref{Fig_Sim_M20} shows the results for the twenty dimensional case.
-Also in this case, we have reported three different figures for data generated from a Wishart with $20$ degrees of freedom (left panel); $24$ (center) and $26$ (right) with T equal to $30$.
-In this case, the improvements are less evident than the previous case for the left and center panel.
-However, in the case of $24$ degrees of freedom, our loss-based hyperprior outperforms the fixed $\nu$ prior.
-This result is strong when we use data generated from a Wishart with $26$ degrees of freedom as stated in the right panel of Figure~\ref{Fig_Sim_M20}.
+{For the twenty-dimensional case, Figure~\ref{Fig_Sim_M20} reports the results for data generated from a Wishart with $20$ (left panel), $24$ (center), and $26$ (right) degrees of freedom with T equal to $30$.
+In this case, we observe that our loss-based prior and the fixed $\nu = m+1$ prior behave similarly for the left and center panels, when both outperform the flat prior.
+When data are generated from a Wishart distribution with $26$ degrees of freedom (right panel), our loss-based prior outperforms the fixed $\nu = m+1$ prior.
+Table~\ref{tab:IRF_Sim_M20} provides the results for the RMAD for the IRFs for the dimensionality $m=20$ and it confirms the findings from Figure~\ref{Fig_Sim_M20}.
+Hence, the improvements are strong when degrees of freedom are increased and when horizons are increased.}

-These results are confirmed for a higher number of observations, alias $T$ equal to 100 as shown in the Supplementary material.
+These results are confirmed when T is equal to $100$ and $240$ as shown in Appendix~\ref{App_A}.